Ghost ship of New Haven

-The ghost ship of New Haven is a legend in which the settlers of the New Haven Colony saw a vision of a ghost ship in the aftermath of a storm.
+The Ghost Ship of New Haven is an oral legend, based on a historical event, in which the settlers of the New Haven Colony saw a vision of a ghost ship in the aftermath of a storm.
+The ship they were looking for was the “Great Shippe” or what is today called the Phantom, a ship that had left the year before and never returned or been heard from.
+Aboard the ship were Captain George Lamberton, Thomas Gregson, and Nathaniel Turner.

-Legend
+The Story & Legend

 As the New Haven Colony was settled from Massachusetts and not from England, the colony had no ship and thus no way to trade except through Massachusetts.
 Theophilus Eaton, Stephen Goodyear, and other merchants accordingly commissioned the construction of a 150 ton ship in Rhode Island.
 The ship's maiden voyage did not start out well, as the winter of 1647 was unusually cold, and the water had frozen over.
 The crew had to hack the ice with axes and saws for three miles to create a channel to haul the ship backwards to the Long Island Sound.
 Even after the ship was freed from the ice it had to be towed into the sound.
 Upon seeing the ship's sorry state, the Reverend John Davenport is said to have said "Lord, if it be thy pleasure to bury these our Friends in the bottom of the Sea, they are thine; save them!"
 The ship sailed for England with a cargo that included wheat, peas, pelts, and writings from Davenport and Thomas Hooker.